pabtomas/flagbox/README.md

 <img src="/media/chain0.png">
 </br>

-Now if you are changing directory (exemple: `/tmp` directory), and you type `,`, you will come-back to the directory pointed by `,` mark.
+Now if you are changing directory (exemple: `/tmp` directory) and typing `,`, you will come back to the directory pointed by `,` mark.
 Full commas aliases are used by *flagbox* to allow you to save directory and jump it later.
 By default, you can save up to 3 marks in a box (`,`, `,,` and `,,,` marks).
 You can change this setting in your `.flagbox.conf` file.